dirkaholic/kyoo/README.md

 ## Example

-The following example shows a simple http server offloading jobs the jobqueue that is constantly processed in the background.
+The following example shows a simple http server offloading jobs to the jobqueue that is constantly processed in the background.

 ```go